Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 - `CDN_REGION` – Region slug (e.g. `nyc3`)
 - `CDN_ACCESS_KEY` – Spaces API key
 - `CDN_SECRET_KEY` – Spaces API secret
+- `CDN_ENDPOINT` – Optional override for the Spaces API host.
+Leave unset when using a custom CDN domain; the uploader now detects non-Spaces hosts and falls back to `<region>.digitaloceanspaces.com` so uploads succeed.

 Manage the CDN endpoint for the bucket using the REST helper: